XiangXu/Programming-Daily-Learning/Development/2_Continuous_ Integration_Delivery.md

 **Continuous deployment is somewhat similar to continuous integration.
 It is the process where your application can be deployed at any time to production or test environment if the current version passes all the automated unit test cases**.

 **Continuous delivery is the methodology where your codebase cay be deployed at anytime.
-Apart from ensuring that your application has successfully passed all automated test cases, it aslo saved the configuration requried to deploy code in production, resulting in a faster application development lifecycle**.
+Apart from ensuring that your application has successfully passed all automated test cases, it aslo saved the configuration required to deploy code in production, resulting in a faster application development lifecycle**.

 ## How To Perform Continuous Delivery?